rsdoiel/antenna/science_and_technology.md

 date: 2025-06-25, from: NASA breaking news

+Editor’s Note: This advisory was updated Thursday, June 26, to note that the time of the event has changed to 12:50 p.m.
+EDT.
 Students attending the U.S. Space and Rocket Center Space Camp in Huntsville, Alabama, will have the chance to hear NASA astronauts aboard the International Space Station answer their prerecorded questions.
-At 12:40 p.m.
-EDT on Tuesday, July 1, NASA astronauts Anne McClain, Jonny Kim, and Nichole Ayers will answer student questions.
-Ayers is a space [&#8230;]
+At 12:50 [&#8230;]

 <br>